Dreier: I Want To Do Things In A Bipartisan Way

 The last time Republicans led the conversation in the House of Representatives, their more powerful members included David Dreier of California.
 For years he led the Rules Committee, which determines how a bill is debated, voted on or amended.
 Those details often affect legislation and politics and power.

-Representative DAVID DREIER (Republican, California): I was very proud to have been chairman of the House Rules Committee, and we were able to do a lot of things, but I regularly wanted more open debate, an opportunity for bipartisanship to proceed through regular order on the House floor.
+DAVID DREIER: I was very proud to have been chairman of the House Rules Committee, and we were able to do a lot of things, but I regularly wanted more open debate, an opportunity for bipartisanship to proceed through regular order on the House floor.
 I could have done better.

 INSKEEP: Having conceded that, David Dreier contends the Democrats did much worse when they took over in 2006.
 After this month's election, Dreier is about to return to his position as Rules Committee chairman.
 When we met him at the Capitol yesterday, he said he wants to be more open, more inclusive, even bipartisan.